Artist in Residence Alumni

 Alex Sodari

-Alex Sodari (he/they) is an Mexican-American artist based in Oakland.
-His work is inspired by his community, comic books, folk art, local history, and the natural world.
-They create paintings, illustrations, zines, and large scale murals.
+Alex Sodari (he/they) is a Mexican-American artist in Oakland, inspired by community, comics, folk art, local history, and nature.
+He creates paintings, illustrations, zines, and large murals.

 Yijun Ge